Tomtss/partner-api-docs/checklist.md

 - Customer support alignment, recomended to do half-way through the integration.
 - Engineering, recommended to do after tests against API are perfomed.

-#  Launch activites

 # Provide information
 Voi needs the following information from the partners

-- Planned go live date
+- Planned go live date.
-- Point of contact for customer support
+- Point of contact for customer support.
-- Method for Voi to request partner to perform refund
+- Method for Voi to request partner to perform refund.